Early Intervention Study Award

 |Want to study one paper per year||

 You are expected to study two papers per year.
 In exceptional circumstances, you may be allowed to study one paper.
+The value of the award will remain consistent with others to ensure equity.

 Your application must disclose any convictions you have had unless they are covered by the Criminal Records (Clean Slate Act) 2004.